 For a more organic feel, cut shapes freehand with a knife or press natural textures into the dough before baking.
 Pine needles, cedar sprigs, cinnamon sticks, or even the end of a pinecone will leave beautiful imprints that feel rooted in the season.

-Optional: Add Warming Spices
+Optional: Infuse With Spices

 Remember to make a small hole near the top of each ornament with a straw or toothpick so they can be hung later.

-Step 3: Bake or Air-Dry
+Step 2: Bake or Air-Dry

 Place the ornaments on a parchment-lined baking sheet and bake at a low temperature, around 200°F, for 2 to 3 hours, or until they feel completely dry and hard to the touch.